-For BIF, the most important is the reach (after skill).
+For BIF, the most important feature is the reach (after skill obviously).
 A 600mm lens with a 1.4x converter on a 1Dx is the equivalent to a 840mm lens with f/5.6.
 A 600 mm lens with a 1.4x converter on a 7D is the equivalent to 1344mm lens with f/5.6.

-- This sampling is completely unscientific and not representative of the world.
+- This sampling is completely unscientific and not representative of the birding photography world.
 It’s just some of the people that I met while birding on the weekend.

 - In the “good old days” of my youth, the pros were using a 300mm f/2.8 on a full frame camera.
 I was struggling with a 200mm f/4.
 Nobody used a converter, it was too “crappy”, and everything was shot on Kodachrome 64.

 - None of these comments apply to sport, fashion, advertising…